marijnkoolen/pilot-cth-programme/curriculum.md

 - AM: plenary discussion
 - AM: online tutorials
 - PM: pair programming
+- PM: lecture
 - PM: decide on challenge
-- PM: lecture

 Friday:
-- AM: online tutorials
-- AM: lecture
-- PM: pair programming
-- PM: lecture
+- Daily schedule

 ### Group projects

-During the four weeks we work on a number of collaborative projects.
+During the four weeks we work on a number of collaborative projects/challenges.

++ In week 1, pair assignments
-+ Groups of max 5 people
++ From week 2, projects in groups of max 5 people
+  + Weekly challenges to implement a prototype widget
   + Group divides tasks for individuals or pairs to work on
-+ Each week groups present prototype widgets
++ Each week groups present:
+  + Weekly plan on Monday morning
+  + Weekly challenge results on Thursday
++ We finish the weekly challenges and start the next challenge on Thursday with a plenary discussion
+  + What technological hurdles were overcome, which remain?
+  + What is the humanities component of the challenge?

 ## Content Schedule